GroupProject2020/Ovito/doc/python/introduction/pipelines.rst

 .. note::

-    When employing a :py:class:`~ovito.pipeline.Pipeline` in a loop to process a sequence of frames, make sure you do not modify the pipeline inside the loop.
+    When employing a :py:class:`~ovito.pipeline.Pipeline` in a loop to process a sequence of simulation frames, make sure you do not populate the pipeline inside the loop.
 Adding new modifiers to the pipeline as part of a for-loop is typically wrong::

         # WRONG APPROACH: